You are here: Urology Textbook > Kidneys > Renal trauma

 Urine sediment, blood count, creatinine.
 The lack of hematuria does not exclude severe renal trauma.

-Abdominal (renal) ultrasound is a valuable tool for initial evaluation of abdominal injuries without clear evidence of renal injury.
-If free abdominal fluid, retroperitoneal hematoma, urinoma, hydronephrosis or kidney infarction (with Doppler ultrasound) is seen, abdominal CT is necessary for exact diagnosis.
+Abdominal (renal) ultrasound is a valuable tool for the initial evaluation of abdominal injuries without clear evidence of renal injury.
+If free abdominal fluid, retroperitoneal hematoma, urinoma, hydronephrosis, or kidney infarction (with Doppler ultrasound) is seen, abdominal CT is necessary for an exact diagnosis.

 Computed tomography: